 We believe our EVLP service model may be an answer to the shortage of donor lungs.
 Lung transplant is the only life-saving therapy for patients with certain types of end stage lung disease.
 However, the current shortage of donor lungs means more than 200 candidates die each year awaiting a lung transplant.

 EVLP is a process that allows lungs that may not otherwise have been used to be assessed outside of the body prior to transplant.
 During the EVLP process, lung function is continuously monitored and data are shared remotely with the transplant physician for real-time evaluation.
 This allows the transplant physician to receive all clinically relevant information about the lungs without having to be present in the EVLP procedure room.
-If the lungs are deemed suitable after EVLP by a transplant physician, the lungs are transplanted into a waiting clinical trial participant.
+In the clinical trial, if the lungs were deemed suitable after EVLP by a transplant physician, the lungs were transplanted into a waiting clinical trial participant.

 Lung Bioengineering initiates these centralized EVLP services by triaging notifications from either an OPO (organ procurement organization) or transplant center.
 At all times, an OPO controls the screening, procurement, allocation, and distribution of lungs.
 The transplant center retains full medical responsibility for approving the lung for transplant and transplanting it into the recipient.